bcastelino/prompt-perfect-local-extension/README.md

 ---

-## Installation
+## 💻 Installation

 1. Download or clone this repository to your local machine
-2. Create a `openrouter_secrets.js` file in the extension root with your OpenRouter API key:
+2. Create an `openrouter_secrets.js` file in the extension root with your OpenRouter API key:

    ```js
    window.OPENROUTER_API_KEY = 'sk-...'; // Your OpenRouter API key
    ```
    (This file should be gitignored and never shared.)
-3. Open Chrome and navigate to `chrome://extensions/`
+4. Open Chrome and navigate to `chrome://extensions/`
-4. Enable **Developer mode** in the top right corner
+5. Enable **Developer mode** in the top right corner
-5. Click **Load unpacked** and select the extension directory
+6. Click **Load unpacked** and select the extension directory
-6. The extension icon should appear in your Chrome toolbar
+7. The extension icon should appear in your Chrome toolbar

 ---
-## Usage
+## 👀 Usage

 ### Basic Usage